-Community based courses are assessed by the Department of Education and endorsed by the Minister for Education and Training.
+Community based courses are assessed by the Department of Education and endorsed by the Minister for Education.

 Community Based Courses (CBCs) provide alternative options for young people, particularly those in the last two years of compulsory school age (Years 11 and 12).
 They enable students to undertake activities which are suited to their particular needs and interests in a different learning environment to mainstream and Curriculum and Re-engagement in Education (CARE) schools.

 CBCs enable young people to meet the requirement for completing compulsory education while continuing to develop their literacy, numeracy, social and life skills in a safe and secure environment that is comfortable for them and conducive to learning.

 CBCs are approved for a specified provider at a specified location, for a set period of time.